hundredrabbits/100r.co/README.md

 # Hundred Rabbits

 This repository is the sources for the Hundred Rabbits website.
 The website is written in C, and requires `gcc` to build.
-To rebuild the site, go to `src` and run the build script:
+To rebuild the site, run the build script:

 ```
 make run